 SAL is unique to other recovery groups in our understanding of God as THE key component of our recovery.
 We see recovery as a spiritual process that is only possible as we learn to rely on the Higher Power of our own understanding.

 SAL is also unique to other groups in that it recognizes that partners of addicts need their own healing from the effects of betrayal trauma.
 By working our own 12 steps, we can find the healing we desperately need, instead of just receiving “support” as we continue to focus on the behaviors of our loved one.

 The new script you will experience this next week at your SAL meeting is an effort to abide by copyright law and unify the structure of our men’s and women’s groups.
-We will now be reading some of the familiar excerpts directly from the green book rather than printing their words in our script.
+We will now be reading some of the familiar excerpts directly from Working the S-Anon Program rather than printing their words in our script.
 We will also be following the men’s lead and introducing an element of accountability as we have learned that to be Honest, Humble, Accountable is what aids us in our recovery journey.